Explanation of College Terms

 A C-ID number next to a course signals that participating California colleges and universities have determined that courses offered by other California community colleges are comparable in content and scope to courses offered on their own campuses, regardless of their unique titles or local course number.

-Course Repetition: When a student repeats a course in which he/she received a passing grade (A, B, C, or P).
+Course Repetition: When a student repeats a course in which he/she/they received a passing grade (A, B, C, or P).
 See Repetition of Courses.

 Credit Course (graded): Course for which units are granted.

-Electives: Courses elected by the student which do not fulfill any specific requirement but provide units toward the degree.
+Electives: Courses elected by the student which do not fulfill any specific requirement but may provide units toward the degree.
+Units may be used toward the degree if the course is at least 300-level.
+A 400-level unit course may not fulfill specific requirements or be used toward degrees.

 Fast Track: Courses held throughout the semester.
 Fast Track classes meet eight weeks or less, many are only one or two days, some are on weekends.
 Space permitting, students can register for classes up to the first day of class.

 General Education: Certain groups of courses required of all degree candidates regardless of their major.
-The A.A. and A.S. degrees require fulfillment of the AHC General Education requirements whereas the A.A.-T and A.S.-T degrees require fulfillment of the CSU GE or IGETC transfer General Education patterns.
+The A.A. and A.S. degrees require fulfillment of the Hancock General Education requirements whereas the A.A.-T and A.S.-T degrees require fulfillment of the CSU, GE, or IGETC transfer General Education patterns.
 See Transfer Information and Graduation Requirements.

 Lower Division: The first two years of college work, i.e., freshman and sophomore years and/or courses.
-By law, only lower division work can be offered at Allan Hancock College.
+By law, only lower division work can be offered at Hancock.

 Noncredit Course (ungraded): Course for which no units are given.
-This catalog contains only credit courses.
+Some noncredit courses can be graded using an "SP" grade.

 Semester Unit: A semester unit represents one hour of lecture per week for one semester and presupposes two hours of outside study for each lecture hour, or a minimum of 48-54 hours of lecture, study, or lab work.
 Graduation requires 60 semester units.
 One semester unit is equivalent to one and a half quarter units.

-Student Study Load Requirements: Programs of 12 units or more are considered “full-time” for enrollment verification purposes for fall and spring semesters.
-Enrollment in four units or more is considered “full-time” during the summer session.
+Student Study Load Requirements: Programs of 12 units or more are considered “full-time” for enrollment verification purposes for summer, fall, winter, and spring sessions/semesters..

 Term: Classes that are accelerated into an eight-week term.
 There are two eight-week terms within each semester.